 Ray City farmer Samuel Augustus “Gus” Calhoun, subject of previous post (Gus Calhoun, Ray City Farmer), was from boyhood a lifelong resident of the Ray City area.
 He was born May 25, 1868, a son of Elizabeth Bell and Joseph Calhoun.

 Gus Calhoun married Rachel Bullard on May 19, 1891 in Lowndes County, GA.
-She was a daughter of Mack Bullard and Luvellia Ray.
+She was a daughter of Mack Bullard and Luvellia Ray, and a niece of Green Bullard.
 The Calhouns made their home in the Cat Creek community, located about 10 miles southeast of Ray City in Lowndes County, GA (Census of 1900.)

 By 1910 Gus Calhoun had moved his wife and children a few miles north to Ray’s Mill (nka Ray City), Berrien County, GA where he rented a farm next to his father-in-law, Mack Bullard.